Coronavirus Disease (COVID-19)

 How does coronavirus disease (COVID-19) spread?

-According to the CDC, COVID-19 seems to spread person-to-person, and can be transmitted in one of three ways: direct contact (through touch), droplet (breathing in respiratory droplets of an infected person who is within 6 feet), or airborne (breathing in smaller respiratory droplets of an infected person that tends to stay suspended in the air for a long time)., Most infections are spread through direct contact with an infected person or being within 6 feet of a person who coughs or sneezes could be enough to spread COVID-19.
-The new coronavirus strain is also able to survive on contaminated objects and surfaces for up to 3 days.9
+According to the CDC, COVID-19 seems to spread person-to-person, and can be transmitted in one of three ways: droplet (breathing in respiratory droplets of an infected person who is within 6 feet), airborne (breathing in smaller respiratory droplets of an infected person that tends to stay suspended in the air for a long time), or least commonly through direct contact (touch).
+8 Most infections are spread through direct contact with an infected person or being within 6 feet of a person who coughs or sneezes could be enough to spread COVID-19.
+The droplets, or aerosols, released into the environment from coughing or sneezing can linger in the air for up to 3 hours.
+Getting infected by touching contaminated surfaces is not considered a common way COVID-19 is spread.9

 How contagious is coronavirus?